devgiri0082/devgiri0082/README.md

 - **Program: Full Stack Online Course**
 - **Period: April 2021 - June 2021 (3 Months)**

-This course was a full-time online class focused on web development using mern stack.
+ this was a full-time online course focused on web development using MERN stack.
 I worked on different projects during this course.